 The secret behind these spectacular and colourful displays comes from Lanark County’s role as the Maple Syrup Capital of Ontario, and the abundance of sugar maples that provide the sap that’s turned into delicious maple syrup each spring.
 In Lanark County, our maple heritage is celebrated all year long.

-Come to Lanark to explore the fall colours in these top five locations and you can indulge yourself with some of the most dramatic displays of fall colours in the world.
+Come to Lanark County to explore the fall colours in these top five locations and you can indulge yourself with some of the most dramatic displays of fall colours in the world.
 Don’t forget your camera!

 - Mill of Kintail (Mississippi Mills)